Authentication

 : The client secret of the client application.
 Required.

-Note: To build a proper HTTP
+Note: To build a proper HTTP Authorization

 header for Basic Access Authentication, you need to encode your client_id